fagan2888/cs_205_project/README.md

 ![](./images/image3.jpg)

 Data for each box is stored under a subdirectory called Runs.
-The directory name for the boxes is an alphanumeric string that takes the form of L_n_TNG, where
+The directory name for the boxes is an alphanumeric string that takes the form of `L<xxx>n<xxxx>TNG`, where

-L is box size
+* L is box size

-N is number of particles/resolution cubed
+* N is number of particles/resolution cubed

 (so a directory with the name L205n1250TNG means that the box size is 205 Mpc with 1,250 particles3)